8788SK/To-Do-List/README.md

 3. JavaScript: Implements the core functionality of the application, enabling dynamic interactions and task management.
 <br>
 <br>
-Installation<br>
+Installation
-To run this project locally, follow these steps:<br>
+To run this project locally, follow these steps:

-1. Clone the repository: git clone https://github.com/8788SK/To-Do-List<br>
+1. Clone the repository: git clone https://github.com/8788SK/To-Do-List
-2. Navigate to the project directory: cd todo-list<br>
+2. Navigate to the project directory: cd todo-list
-3. Open the 'index.html' file in your browser: open index.html<br>
+3. Open the 'index.html' file in your browser: open index.html
 <br>
 <br>
 Usage<br>